SaharDordaei/SaharDordaei.github.io/README.md

 ## License

 This project is licensed under the **MIT License**.
-You're free to use, modify, and distribute it — just give proper attribution.
+You are free to use, modify, and distribute it with attribution.

 ---